moienheydari/Exam-01/README.md

    - View key metrics: total guides, total participants, total tours, and total reservations.
    - View a breakdown of reservations by language.
    - Inspect the list of all registered guides and their corresponding tours.
+   - Click on tours to view their details and the reservations.